HaGRID - HAnd Gesture Recognition Image Dataset: HaGRID Dataset

 \textbf{4.
-Annotation.} At this stage, crowd workers should draw a red border box around the gesture on each image, and a green border box around the hand without the gesture if it is completely in the frame (an example is shown in Figure~\ref{ex_annotation}).
-Different colors are needed for their further translation into labels.
-The two platforms allow us to save bounding boxes in COCO format\footnote{\url{https://cocodataset.org}} with normalized relative coordinates.
+Annotation.} At the annotation stage, after passing the exam, crowd workers should draw a bounding box around the gesture on each image and another one around the hand without the gesture if it is entirely in the frame with specific labels (``gesture" or ``no gesture").
+Annotation overlap is placed dynamically from 3 to 5 in each crowdsourcing platform.
+All markups, ranging from 6 to 10, are collected from two platforms and aggregated by one of the two schemes -- hard and soft aggregation algorithms (see Fig.~\ref{fig: agg}).
+About 5\% of images are not aggregated after the maximum overlap is not included in the dataset.

-The crowd workers were required to complete the examination pool with 75\% success same as in the validation stage.
-Control tasks are used at this stage too.
-Here the correctness of execution is checked by the intersection over union (IoU).

-Annotation overlap is placed dynamically on Yandex.Toloka from 3 to 5 and it always equals 5 on the ABC Elementary platform.
-This is used to reduce the chance of incorrect markup.
-Variants that were not aggregated after the maximum overlap will not be used in the dataset.
-All markups, the number of which varies from 8 to 10, are collected from two platforms and aggregated by two schemes -- hard and soft aggregation.

-For \textbf{hard aggregation}, the next algorithm is implemented.
-The main rule for this stage is that we skip aggregation and lose the ability to find a resulting bounding box if one of the following steps is not satisfied (each image corresponds to several markups that will be compared):

-\begin{small} \begin{itemize} \item[1)] Check the number of the bounding boxes for equality. \item[2)] Find centroids by using the Means Shift for all bounding boxes and merge the closest objects to the groups.
-Then check the number of boxes in each group (at least $0.7n$ should stay in the group, where $n$ - number of markups). \item[3)] Check labels for bounding boxes in each group for equality. \item[4)] Check IoU for each group and compare with a threshold (by default 0.7). \end{itemize} \end{small}

-If all steps of the hard pipeline are successfully passed, the final markups are averaged.
-Thus, the aggregation result for each image consists of a list of bounding boxes and their labels.
-If all image markups do not have bounding boxes, then the image is removed from the dataset.
-For the hard aggregation example and pipeline scheme, see the top of Figure~\ref{aggergation} and the left of Figure~\ref{scheme}, respectively.

-The \textbf{soft aggregation} pipeline is used if the hard aggregation algorithm fails.
-Soft aggregation can be understood as preprocessing before hard aggregation.
-It does not require conditions such as the same number of boxes and hand labels.
-The soft aggregation steps are as follows: